maryash/maryash.github.io/127/lab_05.md

 Build your circuit as you read the instructions below:

-1. The question asks for 3 inputs-- let's use switches since those are easy to test out whether it works.
+1. The question asks for 3 inputs -- let's use switches since those are easy to test out whether it works.
 2. We are going to need to check if any pair of inputs is True.
 An easy way to do this is to check that:

     *   in1 and in2 are both true, or